Committed to excellence in teaching and learning

 EEHS has a strong tradition of growing its own leaders.
 This is possible due to successful in house leadership programmes and a commitment to accelerated career development at all levels.

-For the 2018/19 academic year, we have increased our leadership team.
-This will enable us to drive forward the strategies that we have previously introduced and allow us to be more outward looking in terms of supporting the local community and promoting our achievements.
+Our leadership team will enable us to drive forward the strategies that we have previously introduced and allow us to be more outward looking in terms of supporting the local community and promoting our achievements.

 The school has created its own learning identity called deep learning.
 Students are encouraged to use higher order thinking to develop their skills of analysis, application, creativity and evaluation.

 This will be essential if we are to prepare our students for the rigours of the new more difficult GCSEs.
-The focus for the 2018/19 academic year will be to embed deep learning so that it becomes ‘the way’ students learn at Epsom and Ewell High School.
+The focus will be to embed deep learning so that it becomes ‘the way’ students learn at Epsom and Ewell High School.

 The quality of teaching at the school has consistently been graded as good or better in externally verified teaching and learning reviews.